Maryland ENT Center News

 *Shikani, A. : A New Middle meatal antrostomy Stent For Endoscopic Sinus Surgery.
 Laryngoscope.
 104: 638-641, 1994

 *Shikani A: A middle Meatal Antrostomy Stent for Pediatric Endoscopic Sinus Surgery Am J Rhinology 10 (4): 225-228, 1996

-The Shikani Tracheotomy Speaking Valve: Tracheotomy patients, who otherwise may be unable to speak, are helped by the Shikani Tracheotomy Speaking Valve* to recover their ability to communicate and talk..
+The Shikani Tracheotomy Speaking Valve: Tracheotomy patients, who otherwise may be unable to speak, are helped by the Shikani Tracheotomy Speaking Valve* to recover their ability to communicate and talk.
 The valve requires less effort and more easily tolerated than any other speaking valve on the market.
-Dr Shikani is the founder of The Airway Company Inc., which mission is helping people breathe and improving the patients' quality of life.
+The Shikani Tracheotomy Heat Moisture Exchanger (HME) has a unique design that allows air to flow through in a turbulent pattern, which greatly increases the efficiency. as compared to other HME's on the market.
+Both devices are manufactured by the Airway Company Inc., a Biotech start -up founded by Dr. Shikani, which mission is helping people breathe and improving the quality of life of tracheotomy patients.

-The Shikani Tracheotomy Speaking Valve is named for Dr. Shikani's pioneering work in the field of voice disorders.
+The Shikani Tracheotomy Speaking Valve and the Shikani Tracheotomy Heat Moisture Exchanger (HME) are named for Dr. Shikani's pioneering work in the field of voice disorders.

 The Shikani Optical Stylet (SOS):